A Strange Man From A Small Village

 Evidence and the Investigation

-Even a pair of hardened big city detectives such as Fabian and Webb still felt chills at the stories Spooner revealed to them.
-However, they were still officers of the law and proceeded to investigate the crime through the eyes of 20th century police officers.
-An incident room was set up in Stratford and one of the first things that was done was to take aerial photographs of the crime scene.
+An incident room was set up in Stratford.
+One of the first things that was done was to take aerial photographs of the crime scene.
 Bloodstains were clearly visible on the grass even from an altitude of several hundred feet.
 A ground search was also organized using metal detectors.
 Walton’s pocket watch was still missing and it was hoped that it would not only be found, but have the added bonus of the perpetrator’s fingerprints on it.
 Despite an exhaustive search, the watch was not found.

 Who murdered Charles Walton and why?
 The file remains open to this day.

 Sites pulled: 31 August 2016